artem-zyktin/tenvex/README.md

 # tenvex

-A header-only C++20 SIMD math library for high-performance 4D vector arithmetic.
+A header-only C++20 SIMD math library for 4D vector arithmetic.

-tenvex uses **expression templates** - a C++ template metaprogramming technique that enables lazy, zero-overhead evaluation of chained vector operations.
-A compound expression such as `norm3(a + b * 2.0f) * dot3(b, c) + c * 3.0f` collapses, at the point of assignment, into a single fused sequence of SSE4.1 intrinsics with no intermediate temporaries.
+tenvex uses **expression templates** — a C++ template metaprogramming technique that allows chained vector operations to be evaluated lazily.
+A compound expression such as `norm3(a + b * 2.0f) * dot3(b, c) + c * 3.0f` is evaluated, at the point of assignment, as a single sequence of SSE4.1 intrinsics without intermediate temporaries.

 ## License

 BSD 3-Clause License.
 Copyright (c) 2026 Artem Zyktin.
-See [LICENSE.txt](https://claude.ai/chat/LICENSE.txt).
+See [LICENSE.txt](LICENSE.txt).

 ## Status